yonistern2001/computerScience-projects/FAT32 File System Utility/README.md

 FAT32 Reader

 Developed a program to mount FAT32 images and explore them through the command line.
-To increase efficiency I only kept the FAT table and the current directory in memory.
+To increase efficiency, I only kept the FAT table and the current directory in memory.
 I stored the current directory in a HashMap to allow for fast lookup times for files and directories.

 Command line functions
 * stop- terminate program